High Speed Low Drag Bomb

 The High Speed Low Drag (HSLD) is a family of short-range air-dropped general-purpose bomb developed by the Defence Research and Development Organisation for the Indian Air Force.
-It can can be used against the destruction of strategic high value enemy infrastructure from stand-off distances.
+It can be used against the destruction of strategic high value enemy infrastructure from stand-off distances.
 The HSLD is comparable to the Mark 80 series bombs used by the United States Air Force and its allies.

 Multiple guidance kits, like PGHSLD and TARA REK, are also under development to convert these unguided bombs into precision-guided munitions.
 The guidance kit will use semi-active laser or electro-optical/imaging infrared seekers to assist in precision strikes.

 Description

 The Armament Research and Development Establishment is India's primary agency that started developing HSLD with the help from other DRDO laboratories to upgrade the conventional free fall unguided ordnance used by the IAF fighter pilots while Ordnance Factory Board is the lead production agency.
 The development started with the aim to replace the older generation imported general purpose bombs that impose huge drag loss on fighter aircraft used by the IAF.
 The HSLD bomb is specially designed to productively use the higher speed of up to Mach 1.1 and wider flight envelope of newer generation NATO and Russian origin as well as Indian made aircraft.

 High Energy Materials Research Laboratory developed the conventional type warhead for the HSLD and GP bombs that features blast, fragmentation and shaped charge for bunker buster role.
 By feeding the target coordinates, the warhead can be used to effectively destroy runway, railway track, bridge, industrial facility, dock and bunker while able to work in the absence of GNSS input due to satellite jamming.

 HSLD can be launched from variety of aircraft that are under IAF inventory like Dassault Mirage 2000, SEPECAT Jaguar, Sukhoi Su-30MKI and HAL Tejas.